STP Model in Marketing Explained: Steps & Repositioning Example

 - Choosing the best positioning strategy

-The first step of the STP marketing model is segmentation.
+The first step of the STP model in marketing is segmentation.
 Segmentation is dividing the target market into approachable groups.
 Market segmentation thus creates subgroups of a market based on demographic characteristics, need characteristics, priorities or common interests, and other psychographic criteria.

 By actually understanding the target audience, effective targeting can be performed in sales and marketing strategies.